jadeforrest/blog/content/posts/2021-11-06--independent-executor-model/index.md

 * _Always_ have backup plans when you depend on other teams.
 That way, you can proceed and provide value if their priorities don’t align with your own.
 * Do whatever it takes to deliver your experience to the customer.

 ## How should product engineering handle dependencies?

 Some organizations try to solve dependencies with tracking.
 This doesn't work, because the problem is dependencies, not tracking dependencies.
 Adding a system to track needs in Jira isn't going to help.
 Underlying everything is the fact that teams each have competing priorities.
 And those priorities shift, so you can't rely on them.

-Any ambitious project will have dependencies.
-The more dependencies, the more you are in the danger zone.
-The more dependencies you have, the greater your risk.
-Multiply the odds of change by each dependencies.
-Soon it is an inevitability.
-Your plans are being built in the air.

-Shift to a model where you insist on always having a plan that doesn't rely on others.
-When you do this, you always have a plan that will deliver value.
-Communicate your needs to the other teams, so they can maximize value for the whole company.
-But deliver the most value you can within your zone of control.

-This is the only way to stay sane in product engineering that I’m aware of.

 Some will think they can avoid this trap by using experienced project managers.
 But the problem isn’t poor project management.
 Even if you manage dependencies and risks, you will have unacceptable risk.
 Plans with dependencies are risky.
 When you always have a fallback, you guarantee you can deliver a baseline of value.

-## When to use this model

-* This should be the default for product engineering teams.
-Not operating in this way incurs higher risk of project failure.
-* This is more widely applicable than product engineering.
-The basic principle can be applied to all engineering teams.

-## When using this model

-* **Assess the cost of hacks and migrations**.
+Shift to a model where you insist on always having a plan that doesn't rely on others.
+When you do this, you always have a plan that will deliver value.
+Communicate your needs to the other teams, so they can maximize value for the whole company.
+But deliver the most value you can within your zone of control.

+This is the only way to stay sane in product engineering.

+## What does do whatever it takes mean?

+**Consider using hacks and later migrations**.
+Your backup plans can often include scrappy solutions.
+For example, you can hack around the lack of good APIs.
+You can recreate services that other teams own, with a plan to migrate to theirs once it has what you need.
+You can do the work in their codebase, even though it is less efficient because your team doesn't know that domain.

 Often working around other teams' priorities means you have to be messy.
-When you don't do the work in the right place, it can make your solutions less elegant. \
-\
-First, check if your team can do the work in the right place.
-You might use the Away Team model to do this.
-See below.\
+When you don't do the work in the right place, it can make your solutions less elegant.
+So when you go this route, first, check if your team can do the work in the right place.
+You might use the Away Team model to do this, doing the work in the other team's codebase for them.
+See below for more on that.

-\
-If you must use a hack, your costs are to create the hack, maintain it, and migrate to the new solution when it is ready.
+If you must use a hack, you should consider the costs and benefits.
+Waiting is expensive.
+But with a hack, your costs are to create the hack, maintain it, and migrate to the new solution when it is ready.
 Don’t ignore the cost of these things.
 You may decide the cost isn’t worth it, and you should work on something else instead.
 Be sure to communicate these costs to the team you’re making the request to.
 But you can decide based on the value you deliver and the costs you incur whether it is worth it.

-* **Don’t forget your power to influence**.
+**Don’t forget your power to influence**.
 Although you can’t control what other teams can do, you can influence them.
 Be sure to communicate your needs, and explain why it’s important.
 Give them the context they need to assess global priorities.

+## When to act as an Independent Executor?

+* This should be the default for product engineering teams.
+Not operating in this way incurs higher risk of project failure.
+* This is more widely applicable than product engineering.
+The basic principle can be applied to all engineering teams.

+## When using this model

 * **Keep an eye on organizational structure**.
 If the org structure is incorrect, you may have excessive dependencies.
 The most common example of this a Frontend and Backend engineering team.
 Every Frontend project relies on the Backend team.
-While teams find ways to work around the dependencies, they aren't ideal.
+While teams can find ways to work around the dependencies, they aren't ideal.
 They might agree to an API contract, but miss things and have to iterate.
 It's usually better to work together.
 When you see these dependencies, usually your org design is incorrect.
 (I’ll write a longer piece on the Frontend and Backend team pattern later -- I have lots of thoughts about that).

 * **Good system-level prioritization is essential**.
 You won't decouple your teams without good product management.
 You need a product management (or Integrator) listening and prioritizing for global needs.
 If teams prioritize based on local needs, you need to strengthen your Integrators.
+And you may need a organization-wide prioritization scheme, like a [Product Council](/product-council/?utm_source=website-indep-exec&utm_medium=link&utm_campaign=indep-exec).

 ## Independent executor versus other coordination models